Are you struggling to make spongy Dhokla at home?

 It is one of the biggest reasons why many people struggle to make spongy and fluffy Dhokla.

 If you add a lot of water to the batter, it’s likely to lose its consistency and shape.

 In some cases, it may not rise at all.

-So, make sure you only add an adequate amount of water while preparing the batter.
+So, make sure you only add an adequate amount of water while making the batter.